orkestral/venom/README.md

   });

 // Send file (venom will take care of mime types, just need the path)
-//you can also upload an image using a valid HTTP protocol await client
+// you can also upload an image using a valid HTTP protocol await client
   .sendFile(
     '000000000000@c.us',